 - Secondary to malabsorption

-- Fanconi syndrome, a syndrome of inadequate reabsorption in the proximal renal tubules of the kidney causing loss of phosphate
+- Fanconi syndrome, a syndrome of inadequate reabsorption in the proximal renal tubules of the kidney, causing phosphate loss

 Rickets secondary to other diseases